zilishen/documentation/content/nms/nim/how-to/nginx/manage-access-to-templates-and-template-submissions.md

 ---
-title: "Manage User Access to Templates and Template Submissions"
+title: "RBAC for Templates and Template Submissions"
 date: 2024-03-29T09:35:06-07:00
 # Change draft status to false to publish doc
 draft: false